dxw/contracts/agreements/govpress.md

         Allowance be increased.

-    9. If you do not agree to increase the Time Allowance, dxw may require you to reduce the workload that your site generates; for example, by submitting fewer Support Tickets.
+    9. If you do not agree to increase the Time Allowance, dxw may require you to reduce the workload that your website generates; for example, by submitting fewer Support Tickets.

     10. The Time Allowance is calculated per month.
 Unusused time is not carried over and may not be used in any subsequent month.

-    10. dxw may, for a fee, be able to advise you on alternative approaches to managing your site that could reduce your operational costs.
+    10. dxw may, for a fee, be able to advise you on alternative approaches to managing your website that could reduce your operational costs.

     11. The Time Allowance will have no bearing on dxw's provision of the services detailed in clauses 4.1.1, 4.1.2, 4.1.3 and 4.1.4.

 8. ### Installation of plugins

-    1. The terms in this section only apply to you if your site is Fully Managed, or if your Partly Managed service includes WordPress plugin updates or installation.
+    1. The terms in this section only apply to you if your website is Fully Managed, or if your Partly Managed service includes WordPress plugin updates or installation.

-    2. At any time, you may create a Support Ticket to ask us to install a plugin on your site.
+    2. At any time, you may create a Support Ticket to ask us to install a plugin on your website.

     3. If you ask dxw to install a plugin, we will conduct an assessment of that plugin intended to give a broad understanding of the kinds of security problems that plugin may have.

     4. Based on dxw's assessment of a plugin, dxw may refuse to install that plugin or updates for that plugin.

     5. Plugin security assessments are intended only to give a broad understanding of a plugin's security status.
-The results are opinions only. dxw neither offers any guarantee that a plugin whose assessment produced positive results does not contain security vulnerabilities, nor that negative results arising from our assessment of a plugin necessarily implies that it does contain security vulnerabilities.
+The results are opinions only. dxw neither offers any guarantee that a plugin whose assessment produced positive results does not contain security vulnerabilities, nor that negative results necessarily imply that a plugin does contain security vulnerabilities.

 9. ### Suspension